Why Switzerland Could Be A Good Choice For Immigration

 - Good for Women

 There are many different regulations for applying to enter the country.
-As you can see below, there are distinction between citizens of the European Union (EU) and European Free Trade Association (EFTA) countries and those of other countries.
+As you can see below, there are distinction between citizens of the EU and EFTA countries and those of other countries.
 The state Secretariat for Migration (SEM) is the responsible authority in Switzerland.

 SEM: Since Switzerland has adhere to the Schengen and Dublin agreements (came into force 12.
 December 2008), Swiss representations abroad are able to issue certain categories of visa, depending on the length of stay and purpose of the journey in Switzerland.
 Please select one of the following options.